-'Team Talk' aims to support men’s mental wellbeing and runs every every Wednesday night (at Ibrox and on-line).
+'Team Talk' aims to support men’s mental wellbeing and runs every Wednesday night.
 The programme aims to build resilience, improve social circles, enhance confidence, increase physical activity and help adult men to feel more supported.

 The two hour sessions will provide men who experience mild mental health challenges with a secure and friendly space to socialise and talk openly about their thoughts and feelings.
 Those facing more severe problems are then able to find advice about where best to seek help.